5 min read

-As you look at your benefits education strategy, what old standouts seem too important to replace?
-Your strategy probably still includes old favorites like benefits booklets, presentations, or flyers.
-Perhaps this year, you’re focused on hosting these materials online — but you definitely wouldn’t cut them altogether, right?
+As you review your benefits education strategy, what old standouts seem too important to replace?
+Your strategy probably still includes favorites like benefits booklets, presentations, or flyers.
+Perhaps this year, you’ve decided to host these materials online — but you definitely wouldn’t cut them altogether, right?

-Let’s talk about the biggest problems with booklets, presentations, and benefits education in general.
+Let’s talk about the biggest challenges when it comes to benefits education in general.

 We have some thoughts.
 But first, let’s review exactly how benefits booklets fall short.

-Third and finally, benefits booklets do nothing to promote your engagement goals year-round.
-A paper pamphlet does nothing to draw them back into under-utilized cost-saving benefits in February, March, and beyond.
-Not only are they ineffective, but they may also make things worse.
-They use complicated language, confusing details, and often don’t outline points of contact.
-That makes “I’ll just ask my HR representative” a much more appealing alternative —if they ask the question at all.
+Third and finally, a benefit booklet does nothing to promote your engagement goals year-round.
+A paper pamphlet can't draw them back to underutilized cost-saving benefits in February, March, and beyond.
+That makes “I’ll just ask my HR representative” a much more appealing alternative — that is, if they ask at all.

 Like benefits booklets, benefits presentations also seem like a can’t-be-skipped component of your benefits education strategy.
 But this messaging hasn’t kept pace with the times.
 When bite-sized information and 20-second TikTok videos are the order of the day, how can you expect employees to stay engaged with a 60-minute benefits presentation?

 Ultimately, presentations are just as static as benefits booklets.
 Sure, you may make a presentation available on your company’s cloud.
 How often will employees access that information?
-More often than not, benefits presentations flash employees a bit of information about their benefits and then leave them wondering how even to use them.
+More often than not, benefits presentations flash employees a bit of information about their benefit plan and then leave them wondering how to use them.
 Just like the booklets, they fall short.

 There’s also value in streamlining your benefits education efforts.
 Given that these two major players fall short, you need a new solution: a tool that fills the gaping hole left by your benefits presentation’s last slide.

-- It replaces your benefits booklet.
-With a benefits experience platform in your back pocket, employees no longer need to flip through their booklet for details on coverage.
-In fact, you might decide to (gasp) toss it all together.
+With a navigation platform in your back pocket, employees no longer need to flip through their booklet for details on coverage.
+In fact, you might decide to **gasp** toss it altogether.

-- It’s one of the keys to making benefits work better for dispersed employees.
-In 2020, you’ve had to reevaluate how you deliver benefits education.
-With access and education always on their mobile device, you no longer need to worry that dispersed employees will be left out of the loop (see our post The Key to Making Benefits Work for Dispersed Employees for more).
+Since the advent of the pandemic, it's likely you’ve already had to re-evaluate how you deliver benefits education.
+With access and education always on their mobile device, you no longer need to worry that a dispersed worker will be left out of the loop.